embulk/embulk-input-jdbc/embulk-input-sqlserver/README.md

   - **order_by**: expression of ORDER BY to sort rows (e.g. `created_at DESC, id ASC`) (string, default: not sorted)
 - **fetch_rows**: number of rows to fetch one time (used for java.sql.Statement#setFetchSize) (integer, default: 10000)
 - **connect_timeout**: timeout for the driver to connect.
 0 means the default of SQL Server (15 by default). (integer (seconds), default: 300)
+- **application_name**: application name used to identify a connection in profiling and logging tools. (string, default: "embulk-input-sqlserver")
 - **socket_timeout**: timeout for executing the query.
 0 means no timeout. (integer (seconds), default: 1800)
 - **options**: extra JDBC properties (hash, default: {})
 - **default_timezone**: If the sql type of a column is `date`/`time`/`datetime` and the embulk type is `string`, column values are formatted int this default_timezone.
 You can overwrite timezone for each columns using column_options option. (string, default: `UTC`)